 - VR in gaming as a sensorimotor and cognitive rehabilitation tool.

-- Full immersion virtual reality into gaming using at least 3 senses: aural, visual and touch (all 5 in the future).
+- Full immersion into gaming using at least 3 senses: aural, visual and touch (all 5 in the future).

 - A new level of “exergaming” — vigorous body activity as the input for interacting with engaging digital game content with the hope of supplanting the sedentary activity.